Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study: Equilibrium Properties of the Hubbard-Holstein Model

 Apart from the shift of the phase boundary, the fluctuations of the effective interactions lead to exotic intermediate phases near the phase boundary.
 As indicated in Fig.~\ref{fig:phaseDiag}, there are two narrow regimes between the well-determined CDW and AFM phases.
 One intermediate regime (denoted as A) lies next to the CDW phase (\emph{e.g.},~$3.1\leq u\leq 3.2$ for $\lambda=2$ and $6.9\leq u\leq7$ for $\lambda=4$), marked as green in Fig.~\ref{fig:phaseDiag}.
 In this regime, the system still exhibits a large charge structure factor, but has lost the ground-state degeneracy, \emph{e.g.}, displays finite excitation gap.
 That being said, the system lies in a non-CDW state with large charge structure factor in this narrow regime.
 From the perspective of $U_\qbf^{\rm(eff)}$, it is because $U_\qbf^{\rm(eff)}$ has changed sign in part of the Brillouin zone, though it is still negative at the nesting momentum.

-The situation in the intermediate regime A is very similar to the Luther-Emery liquid in 1D or quasi-1D system, which might display coexisting superconductivity and charge order\cite{Greitemann2015arxiv, jiang2018superconductivity}.
-In recent VMC studies, the entire intermediate regime was claimed to be superconducting\cite{karakuzu2017superconductivity, ohgoe2017competition}.
-However, due to the biased electronic wavefunction ansatz, the conclusion remains controversial\cite{hohenadler2019dominant}.
+The situation in the intermediate regime A is very similar to the Luther-Emery liquid in 1D or quasi-1D system, which might display coexisting superconductivity and charge order\,\cite{Greitemann2015arxiv, jiang2018superconductivity}.
+In recent VMC studies, the entire intermediate regime was claimed to be superconducting\,\cite{karakuzu2017superconductivity, ohgoe2017competition}.
+However, due to the biased electronic wavefunction ansatz, the conclusion remains controversial\,\cite{hohenadler2019dominant}.
 With the full many-body wavefunction kept for the electrons, the NGSED calculation provides a more reliable characterization of the two intermediate regimes.
 Unfortunately, we cannot examine the scaling of the charge or pair correlations and extract the correlation length in a finite cluster.
 As a compromise, we calculate the binding energy defined as

-Fig.~\ref{fig:bindingEnergy} shows the evolution of $E_{\rm bd}$ as a function of $u$ for $\lambda=2$ and $\lambda=4$.
-For $u<3$ ($\lambda=2$) and $u<6.8$ ($\lambda=4$), the binding energy is sizable and negative and decreases (in magnitude) with the rise of $u$.
-In intermediate regime A, we still observe finite binding energy.
-This might be an indication of coexisting Cooper pairs, although we cannot draw any rigorous conclusion about superconductivity in a finite cluster\cite{bindingEnergy}.
-One indication of an enhanced tendency toward superconductivity is the fact that the momentum dependence of $\lambda_\qbf$ leads to a strongly dispersive effective phonon energy; see Eq.~\eqref{eq:renormalizedPhononFreq}.
-As demonstrated in recent DQMC studies, phonon dispersion in the Holstein model may favor superconductivity over CDW\cite{costa2018phonon}.
+Figure~\ref{fig:bindingEnergy} shows the evolution of $E_{\rm bd}$ as a function of $u$ for $\lambda=2$ and $\lambda=4$.
+For $u<3$ ($\lambda=2$) and $u<6.8$ ($\lambda=4$), the binding energy is sizable and negative, {as the CDW state forms bipolarons with strong couplings.
+This binding energy} decreases (in magnitude) with the rise of $u$. {Up to intermediate regime A, the ground state is fragile due to the competition between two different instabilities, but we still observe finite binding energy.} This might be an indication of coexisting Cooper pairs.
+Intriguingly, recent DQMC studies suggested that the phonon dispersion in the Holstein model may favor superconductivity over CDW\,\cite{costa2018phonon}.
+Such a dispersive (effective) phonon energy is indeed realized in the Hubbard-Holstein model through the momentum dependence of $\lambda_\qbf$ [see Eq.~\eqref{eq:renormalizedPhononFreq}] and becomes more evident in the intermediate regimes, as discussed above.
+Therefore, both the binding energy and phonon dispersion indicate the possible presence of superconductivity in the intermediate regimes.